footballcsv/footballcsv.github.io/README.md

 ## Much More

 See all [football.csv datasets repos »](https://github.com/footballcsv)

-## Tools - Import & Export
+## Import & Export - Tools

-Use the sport.db command line tools & scripts to read in the football.csv datasets into any SQL database and much more.
+Use the sport.db command line tools & scripts to read in the football.csv datasets into any SQL database (SQLite, PostgreSQL, ...) and much more.
 See the [sport.db project](https://github.com/sportdb/sport.db) for more.